vestrel00/contacts-android/README.md

 #### Complete sample app

-Build the app base on NEWEST (API 28+) native Contacts app.
-Older versions should still be referenced to ensure nothing is overlooked.
+Build the sample app as simple as possible, referencing new and older versions to ensure all functionality is included (though may look different).
+Document that the sample app design is more based on older versions; API Nougat and below.

+- Contacts list
+    - Long press options
+      - Share (post v1)
+      - Delete
+      - Link (when multiple selected)

+- View starred (favorites only) contacts

+- View Contact
+    - Star (favorite) contact
+    - Edit
+    - Join/Separate (API 22-), Merge/Unmerge (API 23), Link/unlink (API 24+) Contacts.
+    - Delete
+    - Share (post v1)
+    - Create shortcut / Place on Home screen
+    - Set ringtone
+    - Route to voicemail / All calls to voicemail
+    - Press action for each data
+    - Long press options for each data
+      - Data
+      - Copy to clipboard
+      - Set default / clear default (isSuperPrimary)

 - Edit Contact / RawContact
+    - Saving to which account (uneditable)
-    - Combined edit mode (editing multiple linked raw contacts) available in API 24 but removed in API (28?).
+    - Combined edit mode (editing multiple linked raw contacts) available in API 24 but removed in API (28?) and not in API 22.
+Try all supported API levels!
+Choose behavior of latest API.
       Document this.
     - Save
-    - Star (favorite) contact
-    - Merge/Unmerge  (API 23) / Link/unlink (API 24+) Contacts.
-    - Place on Home screen
-    - Delete
-    - Set ringtone
-    - All calls to voicemail
     - Discard changes

 - Create contact
-    - Saving to account
+    - Saving to which account (editable)
-        - What happens to fields that have been filled out when different account is picked?
+        - What happens to fields (groups) that have been filled out when different account is picked?
-- Delete contact
-- View starred (favorites only) contacts

 - Set up my profile
     - `ContactsContract.ContactsColumns.IS_USER_PROFILE`
     - `ContactsContract.RawContactsColumns.RAW_CONTACT_IS_USER_PROFILE`
     - `ContactsContract.Profile`

 - No account & no contacts screen
     - Add account